-The Boy Scout motto applies to unexpected weather and disaster emergencies as well.
 The Federal Emergency Management Agency list these important considerations because your family may not be together if a disaster strikes, so it is important to think about the following situations and plan just in case.
-Consider the following questions when making a plan:
+As a result, you should consider the following questions when making a plan.

 - Do you use emergency alert apps on your smart phone?